fluxninja/aperture/docs/content/tutorials/flow-control/classification/graphql-rate-limiting.md

 4. Decode the JWT token and extract the `userID` from the claims
 5. Assign the value of `userID` to the exported variable `userID` in Rego source

-From there on, the classifier rule assigns the value of the exported variable `userID` in Rego source to `user_id` flow label, effectively creating a label `user_id:1`.
+From there on, the Classifier rule assigns the value of the exported variable `userID` in Rego source to `user_id` flow label, effectively creating a label `user_id:1`.
 This label is used by the [`RateLimiter`](/concepts/flow-control/components/rate-limiter.md) component in